 3. There are zero initial fees to pay.
 However, there is a minimum amount of £10 to be invested.

-How Can One Invest?
+How Can One Invest in RateSetter?
 Any Tax Benefits?

 There are two accounts available to you for investing via RateSetter.
 The best part is that both accounts attract the £100 Bonus Offer!